 How to Save Money in Oslo

-Norway is expensive, and by default, Oslo is expensive.
+Norway is expensive, and by default, Oslo with kids is expensive.
 My first reality check came when our plane landed (late).
 We had to take a taxi from the Oslo airport into the city (45km/27 miles cost us approximately $225 USD).
 Although I plan to write a full post on how to stay within budget in Norway, here are a few tips for Oslo.

 - Save money on attractions and transportation buy purchasing The Oslo Pass.
 The Oslo Pass gives you free entry to more than 30 museums and attractions, free travel on all public transport, free parking in municipal car parks, free entry to outdoor swimming pools, free walking tours, discounts on sightseeing, ski simulator, Tusenfryd Amusement Park, concert tickets, climbing, ski and bike rental, and special offers in restaurants, shops, entertainment and leisure venues.

 - Norway’s Value Added Tax (VAT) is a shocking 25% (this helps to explain their high standard of living).
 When purchasing souvenirs, look for stores displaying a tax free shopping sticker.
 There are refund points at various locations in Norway, such as airports, road borders or onboard ferries and cruise ships.
 Visit them before checking your luggage and leave tags on your purchases, as you may be asked to show the agent an item you purchased.
 See this helpful page on the VAT by Visit Oslo.

 - Buy (or bring) a water bottle to re-use throughout your trip.
 Tap water in Norway is safe, tastes great, and buying it (as well as other drinks) is expensive (think $4 USD/bottle).
 Also pack some snacks with you to avoid having to make hasty and expensive purchases along the way.

 - Spend a little extra time researching where you want to eat.
 I cannot take credit for this, but my husband is very good at finding excellent, well priced food.
 In Oslo, he used both Tripadvisor and Google for his research (Yelp is not great in Norway).
 You are going to feel like you are paying a lot at restaurants regardless, so you want to avoid making a bad choice.